Renault Megane E-Tech vs Skoda Kodiaq

 The Verdict

-The Renault Megane E-Tech takes 3 of 5 key spec categories.
+The Renault Megane E-Tech takes 4 of 6 key spec categories and comes in at a lower price.
 If boot space matters, the Renault Megane E-Tech has a clear edge.
 The Skoda Kodiaq adds peace of mind with a longer 7-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions